bnagajagadeesh/azuredevopsagent-ca/README.md

 ## Getting Started

-In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry task to build from a Dockerfile and push to container registry, create user assigned identity, assign acrPull role on container registry, create container app with both self assigned managed identity & user assigned managed identity, set the registry with the image from container registry and set environment variables AZP_URL, AZP_AGENT_NAME and AZP_POOL
+In this quick start, you create Azure DevOps pipeline which deploys Bicep script to create an Azure container registry, run registry task to build image from a Dockerfile and push to container registry, create user assigned managed identity, assign acrPull role on container registry, create container app with both self assigned managed identity & user assigned managed identity, set the registry with the image from container registry and set environment variables AZP_URL, AZP_AGENT_NAME, AZP_POOL and AZP_TOKEN.

+Here is the summary of the code files in this repository:

+ContainerApp/azure-pipelines.yml: The pipeline is triggered on changes to the main branch.
+It uses the AzureResourceManagerTemplateDeployment@3 task to deploy resources to Azure using the main.bicep file.

+ContainerApp/start.sh: This is a bash script that is used to start an Azure DevOps agent in an Azure Container App.
+It fetches an access token from an Azure Container App using system assigned managed identity and uses it to authenticate the agent.
+It also handles cleanup of the agent configuration upon exit.

+ContainerApp/main.bicep: This is a bicep template for deploying resources to Azure.
+The template is used by the AzureResourceManagerTemplateDeployment@3 task in the Azure DevOps pipeline.

+ContainerApp/Dockerfile: This file contains instructions for building a Docker image that is used to run the Azure DevOps agent.

+The files in the ContainerAppWithPAT directory uses a Personal Access Token (PAT) for authentication instead of the container app's managed identity.

+You can use the files from ContainerApp or ContainerAppWithPAT depending on your requirement

 ### Create an Azure DevOps repository and clone the source code
 Create a new Git repository in Azure DevOps and clone the source code from [Github repo](https://github.com/bnagajagadeesh/azuredevopsagent-ca.git).